A few people have asked if the Biggly diet and exercise software is suitable for following the Atkins Diet (see Dr Atkins Diet Revolution).

 The 2nd point B is a whole new topic in itself and I won’t try to cover it here.

 Atkins is a great diet, and yes suitable for bodybuilding, but it should be used the way bodybuilders have used it, which is to dip in and out of it as needed rather than a long term diet.

 If using Atkins for bodybuilding ensure you get plenty of water, ensure what carbs you do eat are of good quality, organic, raw or at least unprocessed where possible.
-I'd also strongly recommend a good multuvitamin, regardless of what diet you're on.
+I’d also strongly recommend a good multivitamin, regardless of what diet you’re on.

-Atkins and bodybuilding diets are really very similar, in fact the substained ratios are the same but bodybuilders generally aim for lower fat levels, while Atkins swings between extremely high protein and low carb to a more balanced ratio.
+Atkins and bodybuilding diets are really very similar, in fact the sustained ratios are the same but bodybuilders generally aim for lower fat levels, while Atkins swings between extremely high protein and low carb to a more balanced ratio.
 Bodybuilders tend to remain steady with slightly lower protein and lower fat, slightly higher carbs.

 Dipping in and out of low carbs or “carb cycling” is one of the techniques in the Biggly Body Plan and yes it’s effective.
 Just don’t do it all the time, your body needs a reasonable level of carbs!